-The good news is that not only are technology overuse habits completely reversible, the same methodology used for habit reversal can also be applied to create new habits- like setting up weekly study plan to achieve an academic goal.
+The good news is that not only are technology overuse habits completely reversible, the same methodology used for habit reversal can also be applied to create new habits- like setting up a weekly study plan to achieve an academic goal.

 Not only did I kick my gaming habit, I learned how to organize my life and create the study habits I needed to succeed.